Frequently Asked Questions

 A: Determinism means that a system always produces the same result given the same initial parameters and inputs.
 The outcome is fully determined by cause and effect, with no randomness or uncertainty.

-Deterministic execution therefore requires that all workflow state, including child executions' parameters and their results, be persisted in an execution log.
+Deterministic execution therefore requires that all workflow state - including child executions' parameters and their results - be persisted in an execution log.

 Q: What is the difference between a workflow and an activity?

-A: A workflow is your deterministic, side‑effect‑free orchestration logic.
-An activity is a unit of work that does produce side effects like executing one or more HTTP requests.
-Activities must be idempotent(retriable) so the runtime can safely retry them on failure.
+An activity is a unit of work that does produce side effects using HTTP requests, file I/O or child processes.
+Activities must be idempotent(retriable) so the runtime can safely and transparently retry them on failure.
 The workflow invokes activities, waits for their results, and then continues its logic based on those results.

 Q: What happens when the system crashes during operation?